 Choosing a Fertilizer

 Rose of Sharon benefits from two different fertilizer formulations.
-For its spring feeding, use a light application of a balanced fertilizer such as 10-10-10 or 10-20-10.
+For its spring feeding, use a light application of a balanced fertilizer such as 10-10-10 fertilizer or 10-20-10 fertilizer.
 In midsummer give it a boost with a low-nitrogen fertilizer such as 0-10-10.
-Rose of Sharon is susceptible to bud drop and aphid infestations if over-fed, so be conservative with fertilizer amounts.
+Rose of Sharon is susceptioomsle to bud drop and aphid infestations if over-fed, so be conservative with fertilizer amounts.
+Using a slow-release fertilizer formula can cut down on the risk of over-fertilizing your rose of Sharon and helps supply nutrients consistently.

 When to Fertilize

-As with any deciduous shrub, rose of Sharon's initial spring feeding should be done after the plant has broken dormancy and the leaves are emerging, as this is the most effective time to fertilize.
-You can feed the plant in late fall or earlier in the spring, but those feedings are less effective, as the plant is not in active growth and some of the fertilizer nutrients will leach away before the plant absorbs them.
+As with any deciduous shrub, rose of Sharon's initial spring feeding shoulld be done after the plant has broken dormancy and the leaves are emerging, as this is the most effective time to fertilize.
+You can feed the plant in late fall or earlier in the spring, but those feedings are less effective, as the plant is not in active growth.
+Some of the fertilizer nutrients will leach away before the plant absorbs them.
 Feeding the shrub a second time in midsummer with a low-nitrogen fertilizer encourages continued bloom production.

 If you're getting lots of leaf growth but few flowers, the shrub is either not getting enough sunlight or it's getting too much nitrogen.
 Make sure that lawn fertilizer is not being applied over the shrub's root zone.